Leslie Landau: Career

 Whilst at Fox, Landau became involved with film editing and was promoted to the position of newsreel editor, eventually becoming a documentary director in 1934.
 His film career took a change of direction, with him entering into British cinema; his passion being the crime and mystery genre.

 Landau's career in Fox Film had started in London in 1923.
-However he was soon chosen to participate in newsreel project projects both at home and overseas, recording key newsworthy events.
+However he was soon chosen to participate in newsreel projects both at home and overseas, recording key newsworthy events.
 He travelled extensively within Europe, and throughout South Africa, Australia and New Zealand between 1923 and 1929.
 He transferred to British Fox Movietone News, a Fox Film subsidiary at its inception in 1929.

 On 18 August 1930, the G.B.
 Movietone and News Theatre, the first news cinema in the UK opened its doors, with Landau, at the age of 25, as its first manager.
 Locally these establishments were referred to as newsreel theatre's.
 The venue was located at the Pavilion, 101 Shaftesbury Avenue, Piccadilly.
 Landau had been granted permission to re-edit the standard newsreel releases.

 A view from Piccadilly Circus in 1949: on the left Eros News Theatre.
 On the right the London Pavilion has a "continuous performance".

 His next role in Movietone was as news editor, followed by associate editor, reporting to Gerald Sanger from 1931.
 It was a time when censorship did not exist and presentation of politics on film was becoming a new influential medium of communication with voters.
 In the run up to the 1931 UK election he advised Ramsay MacDonald, to make a final last word to the electorate, explaining the propaganda benefits of film.

 In 1934 he worked with Vernon Bartlett to produce Europe Today.
 Europe Today won significant critical attention, and has been described as an impressive film in Sight & Sound with honors such as "a landmark in film journalism" in Vol. 3, 1934 (p34-35).
 Europe Today now forms part of the BFI National Archive.
 It would have been a challenging time for Landau, being of Jewish origin, working within the British media, whose owners were either appeasers of sympathetic to gradual changes in Germany and the erosion of civil rights of his friends and relatives in continental Europe.